EDCD/EDDI/VoiceAttack-Integration.md

 ### transmit

-This function uses EDDI's voice to read a Speech Responder script with a radio effect.
+This function uses EDDI's voice to render arbitrary speech (outside of the context of a Speech Responder script) with a radio effect.
 It takes one mandatory and two optional variables as parameters.

-- 'Script' (text variable) is a mandatory parameter containing the name of the script to invoke.
+- 'Script' (text variable) is a mandatory parameter containing the actual speech to render.
 - 'Priority' (integer variable) is an optional parameter defining the priority of the invoked speech (defaults to 3).
 - 'Voice' (text variable) is an optional parameter defining the name of the voice you want to use.
 Note that when you set this variable it will continue to be used until you unset it, at which point EDDI will use the voice configured in its text-to-speech settings.